Seamless Multimodal Transportation Scheduling: Introduction

 The main contributions of the paper can be summarized as follows: \begin{itemize} \item \textbf{Computational Complexity:} We show that the ILMTP with the SDPT assumption, which, for simplicity, we refer to simply as the ILMTP-SD unless otherwise noted, is \emph{NP-Hard}.
-This shows that the simplifying assumption does not render the problem computationally easier to solve and developing an efficient algorithm is necessary. \item \textbf{Structure of Optimal Solutions:} The optimal solutions to the ILMTP-SD are shown to satisfy an ordering property when the travel time on the last-mile travel is time-dependent.
-This result generalizes the optimal structure shown in~\cite{iflmpicaps18}[Theorem~1]. \item \textbf{Decision Diagram (DD)-based Algorithm:} Based on the structure of optimal solutions, we describe a novel optimization algorithm based on a DD representation of the space of solutions to the ILMTP-SD.
-Our approach builds on a state-space decompositions \citep{BerCir16,BerCir17}, which is an outgrowth of the growing body of literature on DD-based optimization \citep{BerHoeHoo11,bergman2016decision}. \item \textbf{Branch-and-price DD decomposition:} We improve the performance of the proposed DD algorithm by developing a branch-and-price scheme~\citep{BnP} through which columns are generated from paths in those decision diagrams.
-This scheme could be easily adapted to other problems in which such a DD-based algorithm is devised. \item \textbf{Numerical Evaluation}: A thorough experimental evaluation indicates that the proposed model is orders-of-magnitude faster than existing techniques for the ILMTP-SD.
-We also report the performance of the proposed approach on instances where the said assumptions for ordering property are violated, namely (i) mass transit service also includes express trains; and (ii) CVs make stop multiple stops in the last-mile.
-We show that even in these settings the potential loss of optimality incurred by the SDPT assumption is insignificant for all practical purposes, in that existing models are often unable to find a single feasible solution in hours while the algorithm here proposed can prove optimality for the restricted version in seconds, and thus can be employed as an effective heuristic in those cases. \end{itemize}
+This shows that the simplifying assumption does not render the problem computationally easier to solve and developing an efficient algorithm is necessary. \item \textbf{Structure of Optimal Solutions:} The optimal solutions to the ILMTP-SD are shown to satisfy an ordering property.
+This result is a restatement of~\cite{iflmpicaps18}[Theorem~1], included for completeness.
+We also show that the number of solutions to the ILMTP-SD grows exponentially with the number of passengers. \item \textbf{Decision Diagram (DD)-based Algorithm:} Based on the structure of optimal solutions, we describe a novel optimization algorithm based on a DD representation of the space of solutions to the ILMTP-SD.
+Our approach builds on a state-space decompositions \citep{BerCir16,BerCir17}, which is an outgrowth of the growing body of literature on DD-based optimization \citep{BerHoeHoo11,bergman2016decision}. \item \textbf{Branch-and-price DD decomposition:} We improve the performance of the proposed DD algorithm by developing a branch-and-price scheme~\citep{BnP} through which columns are generated from paths in the DDs.
+This scheme could be easily adapted to other problems in which such a DD-based algorithm is devised. \item \textbf{Numerical Evaluation}: An experimental evaluation indicates that the proposed model is orders-of-magnitude faster than existing techniques.
+We also report the performance of the proposed approach on instances where the assumptions on the ordering property are violated, namely (i) mass transit service also includes express trains and (ii) CVs can make multiple stops in the last-mile.
+We show that even in these settings the potential loss of optimality incurred by the SDPT assumption is insignificant for all practical purposes, in that existing models are often unable to find a single feasible solution in hours while the algorithm we propose prove optimality for the restricted version in seconds. \secondrev{Thus, existing approaches are inappropriate for real-time use in the ILMTP, especially when requests are received without much advance notice.
+The proposed method is capable of optimizing this problem and is appropriate as a real-time heuristic.} \end{itemize}